Azure/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/Get-AzDataBoxEdgeUser.md

 # Get-AzDataBoxEdgeUser

 ## SYNOPSIS
-Get the created users  for this device
+Gets the configured users for a device.

 ## SYNTAX